-The APMG is the entity that award certificates to project managers after due processes of evaluations.
-APMG describes project management as a profession for project managers.
-The certification of project managers makes project management a profession of its own.
+- 1. understood the profession of project management - 2. understood the various contexts of practice in project management - 3. understood the role of project managers in development profession of its own.
 APMG recognizes project management as a fundamental skill of any consultant and their professional services teams.
 Training courses are delivered by Accredited Training Organizations (ATOs) - each assessed by APMG against a set of exacting standards that ensure training's being delivered by true experts.
 When someone passes the project management examination, they become certified as project manager and therefore can deliver services in form of consultancy or work in organizations as a project manager.
 As a profession, project management is guided by some practices or ethics, these practices are explained below.